KGOP

 What does the term last?

-Precinct delegates serve two-year terms, from the August primary election to the next August primary.
+Two-year terms, from the August primary to the next August primary.
 You attend conventions during that period.

 Is there a cost?

-Filing as a precinct delegate is free.
+Filing is free.
 Some state conventions may have a registration fee, but county convention attendance is always free.

 Yes!
-If you missed the affidavit filing deadline, you can still run as a write-in candidate.
-Download the Write-In Declaration of Intent from the documents section above.
+If you miss the filing deadline, you can run as a write-in candidate.
+Download the Write-In Declaration of Intent from the documents section.

 Kalamazoo County has seats available in most precincts.
 Your voice matters!